bdeboe/isc-mem-config/README.md

 # IRIS Memory Configuration Wizard

+:warning: DRAFT - validation in progress

 InterSystems IRIS memory settings are crucial to ensure high performance.
-This simple web-based wizard helps identify the right settings and links to the corresponding product documentation for additional background.
+This simple web-based wizard helps identify best practice settings and links to the corresponding product documentation for additional background.

 ## Using the Wizard